canonical/lxd/specs/rest-api.md

 If interactive is set to false (default), three pipes will be setup, one for each of stdin, stdout and stderr.

+Depending on the state of the interactive flag, one or three different websocket/secret pairs will be returned, which are valid for connecting to this operations /websocket endpoint.

+Response metadata (interactive=true); the output of the pty is mirrored over this websocket:

+    {
+        "-1": "secret"
+    }

+Response metadata (interactive=false); each of the process' fds are hooked up to these (i.e. you can only write to 0, and read from 1 and 2):

+    {
+        "0": "secret0",
+        "1": "secret1",
+        "2": "secret2",
+    }

 ## /1.0/events
 This URL isn't a real REST API endpoint, instead doing a GET query on it